uwcse440/web-cse440-wi17/_assignments/assignment1/index.md

 # Project Description

-`to be updated to emphasize tracking beyond the 'self'`

-The theme for projects in this course is __personal informatics__:
+The theme for projects in this course is __tracking beyond the self__, an extension of __personal informatics__:

 > Personal informatics systems are systems that help people collect personally relevant information for the purpose of
 > self-reflection and gaining self-knowledge.
 >
 > [Li _et al._, 2010]({{ site.baseurl }}/readings/PersonalInformatics-Li2010.pdf).

-Personal informatics relates heavily to the [Quantified Self](http://quantifiedself.com/) movement, which emphasizes:
+Self-tracking and personal informatics are closely related to the [Quantified Self](http://quantifiedself.com/) movement, which emphasizes:

 > Self-knowledge through numbers.
 >
 > [Gary Wolf, 2009](http://archive.wired.com/medtech/health/magazine/17-07/lbnp_knowthyself)

+As a focus for Winter 2017, we will ask students to explore __tracking beyond the self__.
+Instead of limiting self-tracking to a isolated self-analyst, consider how people might interact around personal data.
+Potential examples of social contexts for tracking could include:

+- co-located relationships (e.g., families, friends, co-workers)
+- remote relationships (e.g., families, friends, co-workers)
+- communities organizing (e.g., people in a building or neighborhood, community volunteers)
+- people seeking help from peers (e.g., social sharing, support networks)
+- people seeking help from experts (e.g., doctors)

+Any problem where multiple people track collect data, or where multiple people engage in gaining value from data, introduces additional opportunities and challenges in designing for effective interaction with personal data.

+# Background Material

-Current widely used examples of personal informatics systems exist in a variety of domains, with more active or passive approaches:
+Examples of widely-used personal informatics systems exist in a variety of domains.
+Some designs emphasize passive tracking (e.g., via sensing), while other designs emphasize more active engagement (e.g., via journaling):

 - Finances
   - [Mint](http://www.mint.com/) (for tracking finances)